-People with diabetes are at significantly higher risk of morbidity and mortality from diabetes-related complications.
+S. COADY: People with diabetes are at significantly higher risk of morbidity and mortality from diabetes-related complications.
 Continuous Glucose Monitoring is a wearable device that tracks blood sugar in real-time, every few minutes and gives patients living with diabetes a more complete picture of their blood sugar control.

-Our government will introduce a pilot project to evaluate the effectiveness and outcomes of this technology.
-This project aligns with other chronic disease management initiatives aimed at improving our province's health outcomes such as the Sugar Sweetened Beverage Tax and the Physical Activity Tax Credit.
+Our government will introduce a pilot project to evaluate the effectiveness and outcomes of this new technology.

+S. COADY: This project aligns with other chronic disease management initiatives aimed at improving our province's health outcomes such as the Sugar Sweetened Beverage Tax and the Physical Activity Tax Credit.